IBM/ToDoBackend/DatabaseWorkshop.md

 ## Persistance over local storage
 Adding a database connection means your state remains after you close your server down, and depending on where your database is stored, different applications on different machines can access the data (for instance, in a Cloud application).

-### Step 1 - Create a Database
+### 1. Create a Database
-Create a new database for the project called `tododb` using your Terminal:
+Create a new database for the project called `tododb`:
 ```
 createdb tododb
 ```

-### Step 2 - Updating Package.swift
+### 2. Updating Package.swift
 Your `Package.swift` needs two new Packages for the PostgreSQL and ORM to work.
 1. Open the `ToDoServer` > `Package.swift` file
-2. Add the following two lines to the end of the Package.swift's dependencies section:
+2. Add the following two lines to the end of the dependencies section of the `Package.swift` file:
 ```swift
 .package(url: "https://github.com/IBM-Swift/Swift-Kuery-ORM", from: "0.3.1"),
 .package(url: "https://github.com/IBM-Swift/Swift-Kuery-PostgreSQL", from: "1.2.0"),